mahim23/Ripple-Simulation/README.md

 # Ripple-Simulation

-A simple simulation of the ripple consesus algorithm,
+A simple simulation of the Ripple Consensus Algorithm.